Calexit (comic): Publication

-Black Mask put out three issues of Calexit from July 2017 to May 2018, followed by a trade paperback collection published in June 2018.
+Black Mask put out three issues of Calexit written by Pizzolo, illustrated by Nahuelpan, and colored by Tyler Boss, from July 2017 to May 2018, followed by a trade paperback collection published in June 2018.
+Covers were illustrated by Amancay Nahuelpan, Winston Smith, Ashley A. Woods, Ben Templesmith, Maria Llovet, Tyler Boss, Soo Lee, Skylar Patridge, Alexis Ziritt, and Tim Smith 3.
+Calexit's flags were designed by Robert Anthony Jr, and its map was designed by Richard Nisa.

 In July 2018, Black Mask released Calexit: All Systems San Diego written by Pizzolo and illustrated by Carlos Granda with colors by Lauren Affe and covers by Tyler Boss and Ben Templesmith.

 In July 2022, Calexit: Our Last Night In America was released, also by Pizzolo and Granda, with colors by Brad Simpson and cover by Sunando.

-In July 2025, volume 2 Calexit: The Battle Of Universal City debuted along with spinoffs Calexit: L For Luigi and Calexit: The Battle of San Onofre.